-Form 8843 is not an income tax return.
-It is an informational statement that the U.S. Government requires all persons present in F or J non-immigrant visa status to file if they have been present in the U.S. during the previous year.
+Form 8843 is an informational statement that the U.S. Government requires all persons present in F or J non-immigrant visa status to file if they have been present in the U.S. during the previous year.
 This form must be filed even if the student or scholar received no income and was not required to file a tax return.
 This form is filled with the federal 1040 NR or 1040 NR EZ if those forms are also being filed, and by itself if those forms are not being filed.

-Form 8843 may completed through Glacier Tax Prep or printed and completed on its own.
+Form 8843 may completed through GLACIER Tax Prep.

 Income Tax Forms